How to Spark Good Ideas, and What to Avoid

 5. Cultivate Your Front Lines

-Employees who interact directly with customers, non-customers, or competitors are well-positioned to gain insights into customer needs, preferences, and alternatives.
+Employees who interact directly with customers, non-customers, or competitors are well-positioned to gain insights about customer needs, preferences, and alternatives.

 It’s essential to go beyond the sales team.
 Customer service is a gold mine of insights about what works and doesn’t for customers.
 Is there a communication loop between your customer service and new product development teams?